Are You Stuck in a Rut?

 Sometimes we invent things to make our lives easier, but they end up causing us more problems.

-I’m not ranting against the machine, I use technology everyday, and truth be told, I’m typing this on a laptop and I have no desire to be clunking the keys of a post World War II typewriter.
+I’m not ranting against the machine, I use technology every day, and the truth is told, I’m typing this on a laptop and I have no desire to be clunking the keys of a post-World War II typewriter.

 If you’re spending hours on social media, you’d better be earning your living from it, otherwise, you’ve got addiction issues that need to be addressed.

 Face it! … you’ll never be as rich and famous, … as the rich and famous!

 This will leave you more time to be yourself! … and that’s equal to 1 million followers!